tetra-code/cse_y2_notes/Q1/CG/assignments_exams.md

 - If the *camera was tilted slightly downards the third vanishing point would appear at the top* of the image.

-- When they give you a point, make sure whether you need a find a VECTOR or just use that point

 ![Image](../../images/get_vector.PNG)

 - For image plane length calcualtion, remember some useful formulas.
 For example

 sin(2x) = 2 * cos(x) * sin(x)

+or

+- remember reflectance vector formula:

+r = d - 2(d*n)n where d is light vector going 'in' (surface - light), n is the normal vector and normalized. d is NOT normalized

+- When they give you a point, make sure whether you need a find a VECTOR or just use that point.
+If it is vector, then think about the vector direction.
+For example, *light - surface* will give you vector in the light direciton. *surface - light* will give you in the surface direction.
+Remeber 'first come first served'

+- For reflection light vector problem, the reason we normalize and find the 'would-be' vector is because we want to find the position of the new normal.
+By normalizing, we ensure the distances are both 1 and by adding the light vector and reflection vector we ensure that we stay in the middle of the two but just different 'height', thus a normal vector.
+But the light vector has to to be pointing 'out' (light - surface).
+Otherwise calculation is wrong